Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/footer.md

 ### Service bar

-The footer comes with a service links sub-component: `.footer-service`.
+The footer is a container with a `.footer-service` class.
+Its purpose is to display customer services links.

 {{< example class="p-0" >}}
 {{< orange-footer service=true >}}
 {{< /orange-footer >}}
 {{< /example >}}

-### Mandatory bar
+### Mandatory Terms & Conditions bar

-The footer comes with a terms & conditions sub-component: `.footer-terms`.
-This sub-component or equivalent is **mandatory** in every footer and should come as the last element.
+The footer is a container with a `.footer-terms` class.
+This footer bar is **mandatory** in every footer and should come as the last bar of the footer.

 {{< example class="p-0" >}}
 {{< orange-footer mandatory=true >}}